drogatkin/TJWS2/1.x/doc/sbc/README.md

 | wrapper-3.1.0.jar | CORBA AS |
 | wskt.jar | TJWS WebSocket |

+**Note** that you do not need CORBA 3rd party libraries when you use Java 8.

 Copy starting server script `tjwserv-op` [3] to directory `/usr/local/tjws`.
 Make sure that the script has an execution permission.
+For example:

+> chmod +x tjwserv-op

 ## Running TJWS as a service